dasch-swiss/dsp-permissions-scripts/README.md

 > **Note**
 > The example file [project_data/F18E/APs_original.json](project_data/F18E/APs_original.json)
 >
->- grants to `knora-admin:ProjectAdmin` the rights to anything on project level, and to create resources of any class.
+>- grants to `knora-admin:ProjectAdmin` the rights to do anything on project level, and to create resources of any class.
 >- grants to `knora-admin:ProjectMember` the rights to create resources of any class.